schmidtp0740/schmidtp0740.github.dev/content/about.md

 I create applications mainly for Oracle Cloud Infrastructure and stepping into GCP.
 My two favorite techs are Golang and Docker, but I continually quest to learn new technologies, methodologies, and workflows.

 ## Experience

+Oracle

+ - Technical Solutions Engineer (July 2017 - Present)

 Andersen Windows and Doors

-Cyber Security Analyst Intern (May-Aug 2016)
+ - Cyber Security Analyst Intern (May - Aug 2016)

-Oracle
-Technical Solutions Engineer
-(July 2017 - Present)
+ID Tech Camps

+ - Programming Instructor (June - Aug 2014)